9 reasons to change exit signs

 3. No battery

-The electric battery is what keeps an electric exit sign lit should the power fail.
+The electric battery is what keeps an electric-battery exit sign lit should the power fail.
 But batteries are also a major reason why electric exit signs fail.
 The alternative is an emergency power supply that requires every exit sign to be connected – an expensive proposition to install and maintain.

 Photoluminescent exit signs store light in a photoluminescent wafer and do not have any form of electric battery that can fail.